 How to Drastically Improve Customer Service Response Times

-Customer service response times are a critical measure of your customer service.
-The quicker you respond and meet the customer in the moment, the more likely they will become a five-star fan.
-So how do you improve response times?
+The more familiar you are with response time data and the quicker you respond and meet the customer in the moment, the more likely they will become a five-star fan.

 The on-demand digital economy and the high standard set by businesses like Amazon have created a new kind of consumer: The NOW Customer.
 They’re the ones who are always on and expect rapid resolutions and engaged interactions from their brands.

 However, there is a huge disconnect between the businesses and customers in how they perceive the level of customer service provided.
-Bain & Company found that 80% of companies believe they are delivering a superior service.
+Bain & Company found that 80% of companies in the United States believe they are delivering a superior service.
 And yet, only 8% of customers believe that they are receiving excellent service.
 That gap between perception and reality is… alarming.

 Perhaps this is because many companies are using “vanity metrics” to measure the success of customer service interactions.
 In a 2020 Simplr survey of CX leaders, we asked which metric is most actively measured, monitored, and reported on:

 - 74% measure CSAT and NPS on a consistent basis

 - 38% measure resolution time on a consistent basis

 While CSAT and NPS are the most popular, they rarely tell the full story and often contribute to (undetected) instances of customer neglect.
 Resolution time, on the other hand, tells a fuller story, and it’s a metric that more companies need to embrace in order to over exceptional CX.